Interpause/auto-sd-paint-ext/README.md

 ### Differences from Video

+- All webUI scripts have been tested to work!
-- Scripts API is now possible (e.g. SD Upscale, Outpaint Mk 2)
+  - SD Upscale, Outpainting Mk 2, Img2Img Alt, etc
 - Inpainting experience is better
+  - Inpaint mask is auto-hidden
+  - Better mask blur & inpaint full resolution technique than webUI
 - UI no longer freezes during image update
-- UI has been improved & squeezed further
+- UI has been improved, takes up less space
+- Error messages have been improved

 ## Breaking Changes